 One origin myth is the story of Arjuna’s exile.
 He lived incognito for one year as part of the price he must pay for losing a game of dice.
 Arjuna decided to hide himself in the guise of a eunuch-transvestite, wearing bangles braiding his hair like a woman, clothing himself in female attire, and serving the ladies of the King’s court.

 Hijras understand that their ‘other-worldliness’ brings them respect in society, and that if they do not live up to these ideals, they will damage that respect.
-But just as Hindu mythology contains many stories of ascetics who renounce desire but nevertheless are led astray by desire, so, too, the hijra community experiences the tension between their religious, ascetic, ideal community and the reality of the individual human’s desire and sensuality.
+But just as Hindu mythology contains many stories of ascetics who renounce desire but nevertheless are led astray by desire, so, too, the third gender experiences the tension between their religious, ascetic, ideal community and the reality of the individual human’s desire and sensuality.

 This piece is part of a series on the LGBTQ movement in India.